An ecosystem of apps in need of localization

 When your apps are being downloaded across the world, it seems logical to localize them as much as you can - or as much as is feasible.
 “As we wanted to localize all of our numerous apps, we had a very complex task ahead of us,” says Benjamin Duvivier, project manager at MWM.

 Benjamin explains: “Our initial localization process was not smooth at all.
-First, we launched our apps in English and then went through an arduous process of adapting them to other languages.
+First, we launched our apps in English and then went through an arduous process of mobile app localization.
 We had to complete a lot of manual tasks, and the end result was nowhere near satisfying.”

 According to Benjamin, these were the main issues that MWM faced during the localization process:

-The process itself - people were stressed out when they had to start the localization process for a new app
+- People were stressed out when they had to start the localization process for a new app

 Before switching to Lokalise, MWM was manually exporting keys to Google Spreadsheets, which were then sent out to outsourced translators.
 After receiving the translations, the code had to be updated manually.
-Benjamin remembers:
+Benjamin recalls:

 “[Before Lokalise], the process was cumbersome and took heaps of time from project managers, developers, and other team members.
 And what’s worse - it was not transparent at all and very error-prone.”